thrackle-io/rules-engine/docs/userGuides/rules/WITHDRAWAL-LIMIT-BY-ACCESS-LEVEL.md

 ## Purpose

-The purpose of this rule is to provide withdrawal limits for accounts at the application level based on an application defined segment of users.
+The purpose of this rule is to provide limits on the amount of funds that an account can remove from the application's economy based on an application defined segment of users.
 The segments are defined as the access levels of the accounts.
 This rule may be used to provide gated withdrawal limits of assets to ensure accounts cannot withdraw more US Dollars or chain native tokens without first performing other actions defined by the application.
 For example, the application may decide users may not withdraw without performing specific onboarding activities.
-The application developer may set a maximum withdraw limit of $0 for the default access level and $1000 for the next access level.
+The application developer may set the most restrictive withdraw limit of $0 for the default access level and $1000 for the next access level.
 As accounts are introduced to the ecosystem, they may not withdraw from the ecosystem until the application changes their access level to a higher value.
 This rule does not prevent the accumulation of protocol supported assets.

 ## Applies To: